flamelizard/dbs-homework/terraform-task/modules/terraform-gcp-simpleAppDeployer/README.md

 # Simple App Deployer
-This is a skeleton module that will deploy application to instance group.
-The application will be exposed at HTTP load balancer.
+This is a skeleton TF module that will deploy application to an instance group.
+The application will be exposed on HTTP load balancer at port 80.